2001 Stanley Cup Final: Game five

+Game six

 Game six paralleled game one for the Avalanche.
 The Devils tested the Avalanche early with a barrage of shots on goaltender Patrick Roy.
 After stopping them all, and with two minutes remaining in the first period, Colorado defenceman Adam Foote scored an unassisted goal to give the Avalanche the lead on just their fourth shot.
 Early in the second period, Avalanche winger Ville Nieminen scored a power-play goal, and late in the second period, Drury scored his 11th goal of the playoffs to give the Avalanche a commanding lead entering the third period.
 Alex Tanguay scored the only goal of the third period and the Avalanche won to force a deciding game seven in Denver.
-Despite Colorado's high number of penalty minutes, the Devils were unable to put anything past Roy.
+Late in the third period, tensions boiled over and fights broke out.
+Despite New Jersey outshooting Colorado and Colorado's high number of penalty minutes, the Devils were unable to put anything past Roy, who made 24 saves to record his fourth shutout of the postseason, and his second shutout of the Cup Final.